 Sometimes only a tiny ramekin will do, especially when it comes to the decadent desserts these little dishes are so ideal for.
 A portion of rich chocolate mousse can seem a bit scant in a bigger vessel, such as a 6- or 8-ounce ramekin, but in these right-sized dishes, they feel more abundant without bringing on bellyaches from too much dessert.

-A crème brûlée served in a dish like this clocks in at a totally reasonable 145 calories.
-And if portion control is a concern, these little dishes can help you keep all your snacks smaller in size.
+These little dishes can help you keep all your snacks smaller in size if you want to portion them.
 You could use these to serve cheese, nuts, and olives.
 The classic style makes an elegant presentation on the table or cheese board.
 These aren’t an ideal choice for your first ramekins or soufflé dishes—you’ll want something with a bit more capacity for that—but if you find yourself getting frequent use out of a 6-ounce or 8-ounce ramekin, you’ll probably love having these around, too.

 Material: Porcelain | Weight: 2.83 pounds | Dimensions: 3.7 x 3.7 x 1.7 inches | Capacity: 4 ounces